canonical/ubuntu-boards-documentation/how-to/microchip-polarfire-icicle.rst

 UART console
 ============

-The board features a USB to quad :term:`UART` bridge controller (J11).
-The first UART has the HSS output, while the second :term:`UART` is used for the U-Boot and the Linux console.
-The baudrate is 115200.
+The board features a USB to quad :term:`UART` bridge controller (J11), hence this is one of the boards that does *not* require a USB-UART adapter.
+Connect with a regular micro-USB cable.

+When connected, it appears as several devices in Linux.
+The first UART (typically :file:`/dev/ttyUSB0`) has the HSS output, while the second (typically :file:`/dev/ttyUSB1`) is used for the U-Boot and Linux console.
+Connect with the following settings (see :doc:`/how-to/uart-console`):

+* 115200 baud
+* 8 data bits
+* no parity
+* 1 stop bit
+* no flow control

 USB